quacksouls/bitburner/doc/guide/script.md

 and
 [`ns.hack()`](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.ns.hack.md)
 increases the security level of the target server.
-For this reason, the script constantly monitors the security level of the target and weaken the security level as necessary.
+For this reason, the script constantly monitors the security level of the target and weakens the security level as necessary.

 ![Terminal](image/terminal.png "Terminal")